Mount Bogong: Ascent routes

 There are many routes up Mount Bogong for hikers, including (clockwise from north west) Staircase Spur, Eskdale Spur, Granite Flat Spur, Long Spur, Duane Spur, and Quartz Ridge.
 All involve a climb of more than 600 m from the saddle or creek at the base of these spurs.

 The two main walking trails lead to the summit.
 The Staircase and Eskdale Spur can both be accessed from a trail that begins at Mountain Creek Picnic Area.
 It is also possible to access Camp Creek Gap on the Eskdale Spur in a 4WD vehicle along Eskdale Spur Track from Trappers Gap.
 Both trails are of moderate difficulty.
 Starting from the picnic area, the Staircase is a 16 km return trip, normally taking 6–9 hours return, while the Eskdale Spur is a 20 km return trip, normally taking 8–11 hours return.

 The Staircase Spur is a difficult ascent due to its steep slopes.
 From the base of the staircase it is 6 km to the summit.
 Halfway up the staircase is Bivouac Hut which sits about 3 km from the summit on a small flat section, it offers emergency refuge, camp sites and a resting spot before heading to the summit.

-The Eskdale spur may provide a slightly easier option up to the summit of Bogong if you have a 4WD, although if you walk up from Mountain Creek, it is just a longer way to do the same ascent.
+The Eskdale spur may provide a slightly easier option up to the summit of Bogong with a 4WD vehicle, although walking up from Mountain Creek, it is just a longer way to do the same ascent.
 With a 4WD you can drive from the bottom of the Staircase Spur at Mountain Creek, through to Camp Creek Gap, from where it is about 2.5 hrs walk to the summit of Bogong, and this is the easiest winter access, although occasionally the 4WD track is covered with snow.

 Just over halfway up the Eskdale Spur is Michell Hut, which burnt down during the 2003 bushfires but was later rebuilt.
 Michell Hut provides emergency refuge, toilet, camp sites and a resting area before the final climb up to where the Eskdale meets Granite Flat Spur at the treeline, where there is also a good, but exposed campsite.

 Granite Flat Spur also provides access to the summit.
 It can be accessed by 4WD either from Eskdale, or by continuing on from Camp Creek Gap around the 4WD track, which is only possible outside of winter.
 An hour beyond Camp Creek Gap by 4WD will get you to the end of the 4WD track, from which it takes about 1.5 hrs walk to the summit (i.e. it is no quicker than walking up the Eskdale, but you walk less, and drive further).

 Above the treeline, both the Staircase and Eskdale Spurs are very exposed, particularly in winter, and they may "ice up" after about 4pm, making progress dangerous.